981526092/COMP0053_Group6/Best_Model_Weights/Readme.txt

-This directory is for storing model weight for our best performed model.
+**This directory is for storing model weights for our best performed models.**